PUA'S TAKE ON

 He believes only Native Hawaiians, and Hawaiian Nationals have standing to choose a process and governance model whether it is Sovereignty, Federal Recognition, or any other model.
 These decisions cannot be made by OHA, the State of Hawaii, or the Federal Government.
 The process and model must be initiated and facilitated by Native Hawaiians and Hawaiian Nationals.
 This body may choose to receive assistance from other entities and governments at their discretion and under their conditions.

 Pua believes OHA's role should be a resource, to educate; facilitate; and assist; in the process as needed and requested.
 Furthermore, OHA must remain neutral regarding any governance model (not pro Federal Recognition as it has been in the past).
 In short, OHA is to be a resource, and not dictate any particular course of action or particular governance model.

 (1) It is often during difficult times that we are humbled and seek protection, guidance, comfort, and blessings, from that which we consider Divine.
-And in so doing, our faith and testimonies grow and are stretched in the Divine.
+And in so doing, our faith and testimonies grow and are strengthened in the Divine.
 Covid-19 has provided the incentive for many to strengthen their relationship with their God.

 (2) The down time for many has given them the opportunity to bond and draw closer together as families.

 This down time has also given us the opportunity to reflect on our many blessings and to consider what is truly important in our lives, a reality check if you will.